Dvogonen/cyclop_plus_plus/README.md

 ###Introduction and Functions
 This is the OSD variant of CYCLOP+, the upgrade firmware for the Quanum Cyclops googles.
-The major function of this project (CYCLOP+ with OSD) is to add the ability to manually select channels using only the standard button on the receiver of the Quanum Cyclops.
+* The major functionality of this project (CYCLOP+ with OSD) is to make it possible manually select channels using only the standard button on the receiver of the Quanum Cyclops.
-The second major function is to add support for displaying information to the google screen by adding a FPV OSD board.
-MavlinkOSD/MinimOSD type boards can be used.
+* The second major function is to add support for displaying channel and battery information to the video signal by adding a FPV OSD board.
-The third is to add support for a low battery buzzer.
+* The third is to add support for a low battery buzzer.

 No hardware alteration is necessary to use CYCLOP+ with OSD.
 The MinimOSD display modification and buzzer modification are optional.

 This project was forked from v1.4 of the CYCLOP+ with OLED project.
 The original project uses an extra OLED screen to display information instead of the google screen.

 ###Version History